matrix-org/synapse/docs/workers.md

 # Scaling synapse via workers

-For small instances it recommended to run Synapse in the default monolith mode.
+For small instances it is recommended to run Synapse in the default monolith mode.
 For larger instances where performance is a concern it can be helpful to split out functionality into multiple separate python processes.
 These processes are called 'workers', and are (eventually) intended to scale horizontally